hash-org/hashc/docs/src/features/patterns.md

 Pattern matching is a very big part of `Hash` and the productivity of the language.
 Patterns are a declarative form of equality checking, similar to patterns in Rust or Haskell.

-Pattern matching within `match` statements is more detailed within the [Conditional statements](./conditionals.md#match-cases) section of the book.
+Pattern matching with `match` statements is more detailed within the [Control flow](./control-flow.md) section of the book.
 This chapter is dedicated to documenting the various kinds of patterns that there are in Hash.